dex2dot0/HMDA-Hero/README.md

 ## To-do Wishlist

 - The CFPB publishes a number of different APIs, see https://cfpb.github.io/hmda-platform/#hmda-api-documentation.
 Integrating these APIs has alway been a goal of this project and some work has been accomplished to that end but there is still much that needs to be done.
 Ideally, a user should get as close to real-time feedback on quality and validity errors as possible whether that be adding a loan record, editing a record, importing, or exporting a LAR file.
+At current, the work that has been done has been commented out and the base version of HMDA Hero does not include any such functionality.

 - Batch updater.
 The ability to batch update key data points in the LAR.

-- Import should also check for duplicates.
+- Import should check for duplicates.
+Currently you can import the same file multiple times without any errors thrown.

-- Import file validation v2
+- Bug...
+If a loan record does not have enough information, such as a ULI, it can not be selected for edit in the Edit Loan action.
+It will show up in search but fail to load when selected for edit.

 ## Getting started